BaraAbuqare/BaraAbuqare/README.md

-# Hi there, I'm Baraa Abuqare 👋

-- a Junior Data Scientist based in Ramallah, Palestine.
+👋 Hello!
+I'm Baraa, a Junior Data Scientist based in Ramallah, Palestine.
 With a strong academic foundation in Computer Science, I bring a blend of technical skills and leadership qualities to the table.

 📊 What I Do: I specialize in data analytics, leveraging data-driven insights to solve complex business challenges.
 My experience extends to team leadership, where I have successfully led initiatives to meet and exceed project goals.

+🧠 Personal Philosophy: I believe there are no limitations to the abilities of the human brain.
+This outlook fuels my passion for digging deep into data, solving challenging problems, and continuously learning.

 🛠️ Skills: